-The election of Executive Officers shall be conducted at the first Commission meeting of the term as follows: Commissioners may nominate themselves or another Commissioner for any officer position.
-Commissioners nominated by others are allowed to decline nominations.

-After all the nominations are made, each Commissioner who has accepted a nomination of the position-in-question will have two minutes to share a statement regarding why she or he would like to be elected to said position .

-After each Commissioner has made this statement of up to two minutes, his/her/their colleagues may ask questions (of up to 60 seconds each) of each Commissioner running for executive office, who will have up to 60 seconds to respond.
-Each Commissioner is limited to one question of each candidate for executive office.
+- The election of Executive Officers shall be conducted at the first Commission meeting of the term as follows: Commissioners may nominate themselves or another Commissioner for any officer position.
+Commissioners nominated by others are allowed to decline nominations. - 2.
+After all the nominations are made, each Commissioner who has accepted a nomination of the position-in-question will have two minutes to share a statement regarding why they she or he would like to be elected to said position. - 3.
+After each Commissioner has made this statement of up to two minutes, their colleagues may ask questions (of up to 60 seconds each) of each Commissioner running for executive office, who will have up to 60 seconds to respond.
+Each Commissioner is limited to one question of each candidate for executive office. - 4.
 After the question-and-answer session has concluded, by roll call vote, officers shall be elected.
 If no candidate attains nine votes, the candidate with the lowest number of votes shall be eliminated and there will be another roll call vote.
 This process shall repeat itself until each officer position is filled.

-Article VI - Standing Issue-Based Committees
+VI.
+Standing Issue-Based Committees

-(A) Names & General Purpose of Committees
+A. Names & General Purpose & Membership of Committees

-Committees exist in order to aid in the conduct, efficiency, productivity and joy of the Commission's work of fulfilling its Charter-mandated purpose and duties.
-The Commission shall have an Executive Committee and 3-4 standing issue-based committees formed on the basis of the respective interests and common availability of commissioners.
+- Committees exist in order to aid in the conduct, efficiency, productivity and joy of the Commission's work of fulfilling its Charter-mandated purpose and duties.
+The Commission shall have an Executive Committee and 3-4 standing issue-based committees formed on the basis of the respective interests and common availability of commissioners; - 2.
 Each commissioner is expected to serve as a regular member of one standing issue-based committee each term and attend all regularly scheduled meetings.
 Commissioners may additionally opt to join meetings of other standing issue-based committees.
+Commissioners may additionally can choose to be a non-voting member with speaking privileges of additional more than one issue-based committees; - 3.
+At the beginning of each term, Commissioners shall choose which standing issue-based committee(s) they'd like to join for the year.